What is Heart Bypass Surgery?

 **Important Note – A fever lower than 101 degrees Fahrenheit is common for a few days after surgery and is not necessarily a sign of surgical infection.

-- You should quit smoking; have regular exercises, have dietary changes and maintain a healthy weight.
+- You should quit smoking; have regular exercise, have dietary changes and maintain a healthy weight.

 - You should have laxatives, fruits and fibres because they will help in constipation.